Making the right move

 Find out more about Anchor’s retirement villages.

-Sometimes referred to as sheltered accommodation, this describes a group of self-contained houses or flats supported by a scheme manager or warden, with access to 24-hour emergency help.
-This is offered on a rental or leasehold basis and can include at-home care.
+Sometimes referred to as sheltered accommodation or retirement housing, this describes a group of self-contained houses or flats supported by a scheme manager or warden, with access to 24-hour emergency help.
+This is offered on a rental or leasehold basis and can include at-home care, often called extra care.

 Find out more about Anchor’s retirement properties.